Losing a loved one is never easy.

 Our Realizing Resilience Masterclass aims to help practitioners and individuals deal with life’s challenges in a more resilient way.
 The masterclass aims to help participants learn the six pillars of resilience and understand how to overcome life’s obstacles.

-Our Positive Psychology Toolkit also has several resources to help individuals deal with grief.
-The Life Certificate exercise aims to help individuals who have suffered a loss reflect on the positive aspects of the deceased, as well as add memories to the Life Certificate.
+Our Positive Psychology Toolkit© also has several resources to help individuals deal with grief.
+For example, The Life Certificate exercise aims to help individuals who have suffered a loss reflect on the positive aspects of the deceased, as well as add memories to the Life Certificate.

 This could be a great exercise for children and parents to complete together, as they would be able to reflect on memories together and create a beautiful memento to look back on when they are upset.